Global Studies (GLST) 440

 Prerequisite: None.
 A prior course in international studies or political science is recommended.
 Note that this is a senior level course in the social sciences and as such, students are expected to have advanced critical thinking and writing skills.

-Precluded Course: GLST 440 is a cross-listed course—a course listed under 3 different disciplines—GOVN 540, GOVN 440 and POLI 440.
-GLST 440 may not be taken for credit by students who have obtained credit for GOVN 540, GOVN 440 or POLI 440.
+Precluded Course: GLST 440 is a cross-listed course—a course listed under 3 different disciplines—GOVN 440 and POLI 440.
+GLST 440 may not be taken for credit by students who have obtained credit for GOVN 440 and POLI 440.

-Part I: The Politics and History of International Law and Global Governance
+Part I: The Politics and History of Global Governance and Law

-- Unit 2: The Structure and Foundations of Global Governance
+- Unit 1: The Politics of International Law and Global Governance

 Part II: Governing the Use of Force through Law